Waterloo Sunset

-The record reached number 2 on the British charts in mid 1967.
+"Waterloo Sunset" reached number 2 on the British charts in mid-1967.
 It was a top 10 hit in Australia, New Zealand and most of Europe.
-"Waterloo Sunset" was also released as a single in North America but failed to chart there.
+It was also released as a single in North America, but failed to chart there.

 History

-Interviewed in May 1967, Ray Davies stated he wrote "Waterloo Sunset" having had "the actual melody line in my head for two or three years".
+Interviewed in May 1967, Ray Davies stated that he wrote "Waterloo Sunset" having had "the actual melody line in my head for two or three years".
 He initially titled the song "Liverpool Sunset", but scrapped the Liverpool theme after the release of the Beatles' song "Penny Lane".

 The lyrics describe a solitary narrator watching (or imagining) two lovers passing over a bridge, with the observer reflecting on the couple, the Thames, and Waterloo station.
 Speaking in 2010, Davies commented "I didn't think to make it about Waterloo, initially, but I realised the place was so very significant in my life.
 I was in St Thomas' Hospital when I was really ill [when he had a tracheotomy aged 13] and the nurses would wheel me out on the balcony to look at the river.
 It was also about being taken down to the 1951 Festival of Britain.
 It's about the two characters – and the aspirations of my sisters' generation who grew up during the Second World War.
 It's about the world I wanted them to have.
 That, and then walking by the Thames with my first wife and all the dreams that we had."
 The two lovers in the lyric are named as Terry and Julie.
-Interviewed in May 1967, Davies stated in 1967 that "if you look at the song as a kind of film, I suppose Terry would be Terence Stamp and Julie would be Julie Christie", referring to the popular British film actors romantically linked at the time.
-Latterly, Davies has refuted this connection; in 2008, he described the song as "a fantasy about my sister going off with her boyfriend to a new world", referring to Rosy Davies, who emigrated to Australia in 1964.
+Interviewed in May 1967, Davies stated that "if you look at the song as a kind of film, I suppose Terry would be Terence Stamp and Julie would be Julie Christie", referring to the popular British film actors romantically linked at the time.
+Latterly, Davies has refuted this connection; in 2008, he described the song as "a fantasy about my sister going off with her boyfriend to a new world", referring to Rosy Davies, who moved to Australia in 1964.

-The song was the first Kinks recording produced solely by Ray Davies, without longtime producer Shel Talmy; Talmy's contract with the band expired in Spring 1967.
-Despite its complex arrangement, the sessions for "Waterloo Sunset" lasted ten hours; Dave Davies later commented on the recording: "We spent a lot of time trying to get a different guitar sound, to get a more unique feel for the record.
+The song was the first Kinks recording produced solely by Ray Davies, without longtime producer Shel Talmy; Talmy's contract with the band had expired in spring 1967.
+Because of its complex arrangement, the sessions for "Waterloo Sunset" lasted ten hours; Dave Davies later commented on the recording: "We spent a lot of time trying to get a different guitar sound, to get a more unique feel for the record.
 In the end we used a tape-delay echo, but it sounded new because nobody had done it since the 1950s.
 I remember Steve Marriott of the Small Faces came up and asked me how we'd got that sound.
 We were almost trendy for a while."